 As detailed in paragraph 8.3.21 the implementation of the actions contained in the strategy is ongoing.
-The strategy and the action plan have recently been refreshed for 2019-2022 to provide a clearer understanding of the tasks to be undertaken and the timescale in which they will be undertaken and this is due to be submitted to the GARMS Committee in July 2019 for approval along with the annual report for 2018/19 which is currently being drafted.
+A new policy and three year strategy incorporating a new Corporate H&S Plan for 2019/20 with clear performance measures and a clearer understanding of the tasks to be undertaken and the timescale in which they will be undertaken and this is due to be submitted to the GARMS Committee in July 2019 for approval along with the annual report for 2018/19 which is currently being drafted.
 Specifically the new strategy aims to build on the work already achieved to date in improving the health and safety management systems across the Council and thereby reducing illness, ill-health damage and loss, whilst continuing to deliver services to the people within the London Borough of Harrow.
 The strategy provides a clear direction on the following priorities over the next three years:

-- Maintaining and improving the Council's safety management system; - Completing a series of audits, risk assessments and surveys; - Maintaining an Asbestos survey programme; - To support managers and staff in achieving suitable levels of health & safety competency; - To ensure the Occupational Health Service continues to provide adequate health surveillance, return to work rehabilitation, health promotion and reduction of work-related sickness absence: - To build on the communication and consultation arrangements to ensure staff are fully involved and committed to achieving acceptable health and safety standards; - To encourage greater visible and active leadership on health and safety matters by managers; - To align health and safety more closely with the overall Risk Management arrangements; - To ensure good health and safety practice in our relationships with partners.
+- Maintaining and improving the Council's safety management system; - Completing a series of audits, risk assessments and surveys; - Maintaining an Asbestos survey programme; - To support managers and staff in achieving suitable levels of health & safety competency; - To ensure the Occupational Health Service continues to provide adequate health surveillance, return to work rehabilitation, health promotion and reduction of work-related sickness absence; - To build on the communication and consultation arrangements to ensure staff are fully involved and committed to achieving acceptable health and safety standards; - To encourage greater visible and active leadership on health and safety matters by managers; - To align health and safety more closely with the overall Risk Management arrangements; - To ensure good health and safety practice in our relationships with partners.